-- 43. Significant improvements in the mitigation of space weather effects can be obtained from a synergistic approach to the monitoring of space weather in the heliosphere that includes the modelling of space weather dynamics, the generation of space weather forecasts, studies of the impacts of space weather on technological systems, and the development and implementation of technical standards for the design and manufacture of vulnerable terrestrial and space-based infrastructure, including satellites. - 44.
-A variety of Earth-based and space-based sensors are used to gather information about the conditions on the Sun, the interplanetary space environment, the Earth's magnetosphere, radiation belts and the ionosphere.
+52. Significant improvements in the mitigation of space weather effects can be obtained from a synergistic approach to the monitoring of space weather in the heliosphere that includes the modelling of space weather dynamics, the generation of space weather forecasts, studies of the impacts of space weather on technological systems, and the development and implementation of technical standards for the design and manufacture of vulnerable terrestrial and space-based infrastructure, including satellites.

+53. A variety of Earth-based and space-based sensors are used to gather information about the conditions on the Sun, the interplanetary space environment, the Earth's magnetosphere, radiation belts and the ionosphere.
 These observations must be integrated to provide comprehensive situational awareness of space weather.
-These data are also used for space weather modelling and forecasting. - 45.
-A variety of models have been developed to address different phenomena that contribute to space weather.
+These data are also used for space weather modelling and forecasting.

+54. A variety of models have been developed to address different phenomena that contribute to space weather.
 These include models for sunspots, solar flares, solar coronal mass ejections, the solar corona, and the solar wind.
-There are also models for the interaction of these solar phenomena with the interplanetary space environment and with the Earth's magnetosphere, the Van Allen radiation belts and the Earth's ionosphere and atmosphere. - 46.
-The risks posed by space weather phenomena to space systems may be mitigated from an engineering and operations perspective through implementing certain design approaches, technical standards and operational practices that reduce or avoid the adverse effects of space weather on operational space systems. - 47.
-The long-term improvement of space weather services requires coordinated, committed partners from around the world.
+There are also models for the interaction of these solar phenomena with the interplanetary space environment and with the Earth's magnetosphere, the Van Allen radiation belts and the Earth's ionosphere and atmosphere.

+55. The risks posed by space weather phenomena to space systems may be mitigated from an engineering and operations perspective through implementing certain design approaches, technical standards and operational practices that reduce or avoid the adverse effects of space weather on operational space systems.

+56. The long-term improvement of space weather services requires coordinated, committed partners from around the world.
 International cooperation is necessary to create a shared satellite-based system for critical observations, to maintain reliable access to regional data, to advance service capabilities, and to ensure the global consistency of the end products that are delivered to users of space weather information and data services.

-3. Current gaps in space weather forecasting and modelling

-48. There is an urgent need to adopt a coordinated approach to the collection, collation, and access to key data, metadata, design guidelines, space weather models and forecasts, and the reporting of the occurrences of space weather effects and related information, such as records of operational satellite anomalies.
-This should be achieved, wherever possible, through the use of common data formats and data repositories that will both collate data from international sources and make those data available to entities with interests in space activities in all States.
-The following gaps have been identified:
+There is an urgent need to adopt a coordinated approach to the collection, collation, and access to key data, metadata, design guidelines, space weather models and forecasts, and the reporting of the occurrences of space weather effects and related information, such as records of operational satellite anomalies.

-- (a) A need for improved coordination to support and promote the collection, archiving, sharing, intercalibration and dissemination of critical space weather data; - (b) A need for more advanced space weather models and forecast tools in support of user requirements; - (c) A need for the coordinated sharing and dissemination of space weather model outputs and forecasts. - 49.
-The experience gained by established spacefaring States in mitigating the potentially harmful effects of space weather through spacecraft design methods and operational techniques could be very useful for new participants in space activities.
-In particular it would be helpful to support and promote the collection, sharing, dissemination and access to information relating to established practices for mitigating the effects of space weather on terrestrial and space-based systems and related risk assessments.
-Education, training and capacity-building are also important for developing and sustaining a global space weather monitoring and forecasting capability, and a global capability to mitigate the harmful effects of space weather on space systems.
+C. Regulatory frameworks for space activities

-D. Regulatory regimes
+1. Regulatory practices